(Article last updated: September 5, 2018)

 How much does it cost?

 This event is only available to people who have purchased special event tickets.
-Tickets are $62-71, depending on when you attend and if you purchase in advance.
+Tickets range in price from $75-125 for adults, depending on the date you attend.

-A few nights each week from mid-September until just after Halloween, Magic Kingdom closes early so that Mickey’s Not So Scary Halloween Party (MNSSHP) can be held from 7 p.m. to midnight (though people with party tickets can enter as early as 4 p.m.).
+On some nights in August, September, and October, Magic Kingdom park closes early so that Mickey’s Not-So-Scary Halloween Party (MNSSHP) can be held from 7 p.m. to midnight (though people with party tickets can enter as early as 4 p.m.).

 What exactly takes place during the party?